kakkarja/BVC/README.md

 It is free bible software and can be downloaded in http://www.e-sword.net.
 In the demo you can see it copy and paste one verse at a time.
 Now it can copy several verses and paste them all at once and create multiple entry records of verses.
+Please see the screenshots https://github.com/kakkarja/BVC/wiki.
 Enjoy and GBU.**